Ismaili Gnosis

 (Note: This article contains substantial annotation [footnotes] which greatly enhances understanding of the topic and should not be skipped.)

-Thus, as our 48th Imam, Mawlana Sultan Muhammad Shah⁽ᶜ⁾, reminds us,
+As our 48th Imam, Mawlana Sultan Muhammad Shah⁽ᶜ⁾ reminds us:

 This post is for paid subscribers